Remi-Coulom/joedb/doc/source/concurrency.rst

 .. literalinclude:: ./tutorial/local_concurrency.cpp
    :language: c++

-Multiple instances of this program can safely share the same database and run concurrently on the same machine.
+Multiple instances of this program can safely write to the same database concurrently.

 ``Server_Connection``
 ^^^^^^^^^^^^^^^^^^^^^